jrandleman/EScheme/README.md

 ------------------------------------------------------------------------------
-## On Reserved Symbols:
+## On Reserved Symbols
-* Anything with the `escm-` prefix is considered reserved for use by the runtime.
+Anything with the `escm-` prefix is considered reserved for use by the runtime.